Isaac Singer: Consequence on global garment industry

 Singer's prototype sewing machine became the first to work in a practical way.
 It could sew 900 stitches per minute, far better than the 40 of an accomplished seamstress on simple work.
-This started the industrialisation of garment and textile manufacturing, as a shirt took an hour to make compared to fifteen hours previously, but these still needed finishing by hand, and the finishers worked alone on piecework terms at home, but mass over-production by factories' machines, led to pressure on wages and to unemployment.
+This started the industrialization of garment and textile manufacturing, as a shirt took an hour to make compared to fifteen hours previously, but these still needed finishing by hand, and the finishers worked alone on piecework terms at home, but mass over-production by factories' machines, led to pressure on wages and to unemployment.

 In 1911, most of the mainly female workforce at the Clydebank Singer factory went on strike in support of 12 workers who had objected to increased workload and lower pay conditions imposed (by this time there were 11,500 employees).
 Although the strike did not succeed, Singer's fired 400 workers including the union leaders.
 The Singer Strike was one of the key actions leading to protests known as Red Clydeside.

-In the 1960s, Japanese production efficiency brought aluminium body machines and products at lower pricing which outsold the cast iron Singer machines.
-The symbolic tower was knocked down as the Singer Clydebank factory was modernised, but it closed in 1980 and was demolished in the late 1990s.
+In the 1960s, Japanese production efficiency brought aluminum body machines and products at lower pricing which outsold the cast iron Singer machines.
+The symbolic tower was knocked down as the Singer Clydebank factory was modernized, but it closed in 1980 and was demolished in the late 1990s.